Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 It’s funny, though.

-They tumble, spin out, and cartwheel and through the air or across the landing surface in front of the hive.
+They tumble, spin out, and cartwheel through the air or across the landing surface in front of the hive.

 Then they get up and try again.